ManikShrivastav/pariksha/README.md

 Also do visit us at our website and follow us on social media handles to get more updates.

-Note: All the right of this plugin belongs to Haitomns Groups.
-Copyright.

 Regards,
 Haitomns Groups